aditya-mitra/XKCD/README.md

 ### Please Note

 - After subscription, XKCD comic will be sent to your mailbox **within the next 5 minutes** (as soon as the scheduler picks up the job).
-- Once you or a new email address subscribes, you will receive 7 emails in your inbox. before **After this limit, you will not receive any more emails until a new subscriber has been inserted**.
-If I had done so to avoid exceeding the GMail SMTP limits and ensure that the live demo works without friction.
+- Once you or a new email address subscribes, you will receive 7 emails in your inbox. **After this limit, you will not receive any more emails until a new subscriber has been inserted**.
+I have done this to avoid exceeding the GMail SMTP limits and ensure that the live demo works without friction.
 - Since I am using the GMail's SMTP option to send email, there can be a possible delay of _4-5 minutes_ when there are more than a couple of subscribed email-addresses in the database.

 ## Author